-Our subsidiary Hang Lung Properties is the first real estate company in Hong Kong and mainland China - and among the first globally - to have our near- and long-term net zero targets endorsed under SBTi's Net-Zero Standard framework.
+We are the first real estate company in Hong Kong and mainland China - and among the first globally - to have our near- and long-term net zero targets endorsed under SBTi's Net-Zero Standard framework.

 We will prioritize direct emissions reductions and all residual emissions will be neutralized (if applicable) in line with SBTi criteria and limiting global temperature rise to 1.5°C before reaching net zero emissions.
 The following are our validated targets.
 Resource Management Wellbeing